 But what’s less well known about Herbert is that he is something of a nerd — a biology nerd specifically — and an academic star.

 Now in his fourth season as the Ducks quarterback, the 6-foot-6, 237-pound Herbert has already completed his degree requirements and walked in last spring’s commencement ceremonies.
-He earned a degree in biology and finished with a 4.01 grade-point average, and his list of academic accomplishments rival his on-field feats.
+He earned a degree in general science with an emphasis in biology and finished with a 4.01 grade-point average, and his list of academic accomplishments rival his on-field feats.

-He’s a two-time Academic All American first-team honoree and the reigning Google Cloud Academic All-America Team Member of the Year.
+He’s a two-time Academic All-America first-team honoree and the reigning Google Cloud Academic All-America Team Member of the Year.
 He’s twice been named to the Pac-12 All-Academic first team.
 As a sophomore, he tutored fellow students in a demanding biology class.

 Herbert said he’s proud of his academic achievements and attributes them to good study habits fostered by his parents.

 “I think it’s pretty cool,” he said.
 “It’s a good product of all the hard work I’ve put in.”

 Herbert is dedicated to football, but biology might be his first love.

 “It really explains a lot of things that go on around us,” he said.
 “It explains how you breathe and how your cells work together.
 It explains everything, and I think it’s really cool to have an understanding of how things work.”